spring-media/storybook-addon-image-snapshots/README.md

 }
 ```

-> The example above assumes, that the images are located within the .image-snapshots directory.
+> The example above assumes, that the images are be located within the .image-snapshots directory.

 Take a look into the [playground](playground) app to see an example how it works.